Translating

 "MyPhrase"{"en" "Hello, {1}""fr" "Bonjour, {1}""#format" "{1:s}"}- Keep the

-{1},{2}, … placeholders in the same positions — they’re how SourceMod injects player names, durations, etc. - If
+{1},{2}, etc. placeholders in the same positions.
+They’re how SourceMod injects player names, durations, and so on. - If

 #formatis present, follow its formatter spec (see SourceMod’s Translations docs).